UndefinedCpp/EmeraldChessEngine/README.md

 ## Compiling

-Use the Makefile to compile the engine.
+Use the CMake to compile the engine.

 ## License